Complete Nursing Career Guide

 Nursing Master Degrees

 Accredited colleges and universities offering a Master of Science in Nursing (MSN) offer specialization for those seeking to propel their careers forward through advanced clinical training and academic mastery.
 A professional may choose to leverage an MSN degree to become a certified midwife, clinical specialist, certified anesthetist, or nurse practitioner.
-As an example of specialties, a nurse practitioner can specialize in the following: geriatric, family, adult, pediatric, emergency, cardiology, nephrology, neonatology, oncology, primary care, women’s health, and school health.
+As an example of specialties, a nurse practitioner can specialize in the following: family, geriatric, adult, pediatric, emergency, nephrology, cardiology, primary care, neonatology, oncology, school health, and women's health.
 Examples of non-clinical tracks for students earning an MSN degree include: nurse educators, managers, administration, leadership, and teachers.

 Nursing Doctoral Degrees

 The Doctor of Nursing Practice (DNP) is the highest degree that can be earned in nursing known as a terminal degree.
 The typical DNP curricula builds upon the master-level curricula by extending learning in systems leadership, quality healthcare practices, and empirical data.
-It is important to know many accredited universities have constructed the Doctor of Nursing Practice program to run parallel with a variety of related healthcare doctorate programs such as dentistry, medicine, pharmacy, and psychology.
+Many accredited colleges have specifically constructed the Doctor of Nursing Practice (DNP) track to run parallel with related doctorate programs in the healthcare sector such as medicine, psychology, dentistry, and pharmacy.

-The other doctoral degree track within nursing is the PhD program.
-The goal of the PhD track is to adequately prepare nurse scientists with skills and knowledge in non-clinical careers.
+In addition to the DNP, accredited colleges offer a doctorate degree that allows students to earn a PhD upon completion of the program.
+The overarching goal of a PhD program is to prepare nurse scientists with key skills and industry-specific knowledge for a non-clinical careers path.
 Examples of non-clinical careers for PhD holding nurse scientists may include nursing education, research, and healthcare administration.
-In other words, the PhD degree track is rooted in research-intensive environments while the DNP program is an immersion experience in practice.
+Put another way, PhD programs in nursing are research-intensive environments while DNP degree programs are an immersion experience in nursing practice.

 Top Nursing Careers